Shining Star (INXS song)

-"Shining Star" is a song by Australian rock band INXS, released on 21 October 1991 by EastWest Records as the only single issued from the band's first live album, Live Baby Live (1991).
-It is produced by Mark Opitz and is the one new studio track recorded for the album.
+"Shining Star" is a song by Australian rock band INXS, released on 21 October 1991 as the only single issued from the band's first live album, Live Baby Live (1991).
+It was produced by Mark Opitz and was the one new studio track recorded for the album.
 Upon the song's release, it peaked at No. 21 on the Australian ARIA Singles Chart, No. 27 on the UK Singles Chart, becoming the group's ninth top-40 single in the latter country.
-In the United States, it peaked at No. 4 on the Billboard Modern Rock Tracks chart and No. 14 on the Album Rock Tracks chart.
+In the United States, it peaked at No. 4 on the Billboard Modern Rock Tracks chart and No. 14 on the Billboard Album Rock Tracks chart.

 Guest vocalists

-The studio recording featured backing vocals by Keith Urban and Stuart McKie.
+The studio recording features backing vocals by Keith Urban and Stuart McKie.
 Urban was yet to release his own first album, and was not yet well known to the public, but was invited to the studio by Kirk Pengilly to join in the recording.